-Homemade chicken soup is a great transition into Fall.
-So easy to make and so much better than a can of any name brand on the grocery shelf.
+Homemade chicken soup is a great go-to for comfort.
+This recipe is easy to make using a store-bought chicken stock, and so much better than a can of any name brand on the grocery shelf.
 Once you know how to make a basic recipe, you can create any style of chicken soup by adding a combination of extras: cooked egg noodles, rice, and any favorite vegetables.
-Try adding different seasonings such as cumin with rice and beans for a Mexican style soup.
-Or chopped ham, leeks and tarragon for a French flair.
-A family favorite at our house is good old-fashioned egg noodles.
+Or add tiny Mexican meatballs and cooked pasta shells, for a Mexican meatball soup.

 1 boneless skinless chicken breast